algbio/themisto/README.md

-# NEWS 13.4.
-2023
+# NEWS 21.
+September 2023

-Themisto version 3.1.2 is out.
-This patch together with 3.1.1 contain concurrency-related bugfixes to GGCAT, which made the construction get stuck sometimes.
-See [release notes](https://github.com/algbio/themisto/releases/tag/v3.1.2) for pre-compiled Linux binaries.
+Themisto version 3.2.0 is out.
+See [release notes](https://github.com/algbio/themisto/releases/tag/v3.2.0) for details and pre-compiled Linux binaries.

 # About Themisto